 I’m especially interested in research that situates design as a transmodal act — moving between dimensions, media, and sensory experience — and in contributing to broader conversations around sonic architectonics, algorithmic aesthetics, and total environments.

-Feel free to reach me!
+Feel free to reach out to me!